kevinbfry/kevinbfry.github.io/_posts/2025-04-17-noisy-autoregression.md

 ## Solve with OLS
-When asked to improve on this solution I proposed that instead of just two equations, use $$n$$ equations and find best estimate by ordinary least squares regression (OLS).
+When asked to improve on this solution I proposed that instead of just two equations, use $n$ equations and find best estimate by ordinary least squares regression (OLS).
 This seemed like a natural way to pool the information from the many moment equations we have in this setting, since the estimated variances will often obey a CLT.

 My interview agreed you could do this, but asked if this would produce a better solution than the MoM approach.
 I argued it would, as you had more information from more estimated variances of differences.
 However, my interviewer argued the colinearity of the rows meant there was no additional information, and thus no benefit of OLS over MoM.
 Let's see what happens in our simulation.